ErdemOzgen/webanalyzer/README.md

 # Wappalyzer API

 This repository contains a dockerized and 'API-fied' version of [Wappalyzer](https://github.com/AliasIO/Wappalyzer).
 It aims to make it available through an API endpoint you can call from anywhere.
+Wappalyzer is a web browser extension and a technology profiler used to identify the technologies and software being used on a website.
+It provides insights into the various software frameworks, content management systems (CMS), programming languages, web servers, analytics tools, and other technologies that power a website.
+The tool is available as a browser extension for Chrome, Firefox, and other popular web browsers.

+When you visit a website with Wappalyzer installed in your browser, it examines the site's source code, server headers, and other relevant information to detect the presence of different technologies.
+It then generates a report or a popup indicating the technologies it has identified.
+This information can be useful for website owners, developers, and cybersecurity professionals to understand the technology stack a website is built upon.

+Wappalyzer is commonly used in web development, competitor analysis, and penetration testing.
+It allows developers to identify what technologies their competitors are using and helps security professionals discover potential vulnerabilities associated with specific software versions.

+It's important to note that Wappalyzer is just a tool for technology profiling and doesn't perform in-depth security assessments.
+It's designed to give a high-level overview of the technologies used on a website.
+For thorough security assessments, additional tools and techniques are required.

 ## To build it: